-At June 30, 2015, the District reported a liability of \$3,207,369 for its proportionate share of the TRS's net pension liability.
+At August 31, 2014, the District reported a liability of \$3,010,800 for its proportionate share of the TRS's net pension liability.
 This liability reflects a reduction for State pension support provided to the District.
-The amount recognized by the District as its proportionate share of the net pension liability, the related State support, and the total portion of the net pension liability that was associated with the District are as follows:
+The amount recognized by the District as its proportionate share of the net pension liability, the related State support, and the total portion of the net pension liability that was associated with the District were as follows:

-District's Proportionate Share of the Net Pension Liability \$ 3,207,369 State's Proportionate Share of the Net Pension Liability Associated with the District 9,611,056 Total \$ 12,818,425
+District's proportionate share of the collective net pension liability \$ 3,010,800 State's proportionate share that is associated with the District 11,676,975 Total \$14,687,775

 The net pension liability was measured as of August 31, 2014 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The District's proportion of the net pension liability was based on the District's contributions to the pension plan relative to the contributions of all employers to the plan for the period September 1, 2013 through August 31, 2014.
+The employer's proportion of the net pension liability was based on the employer's contributions to the pension plan relative to the contributions of all employers to the plan for the period September 1, 2013 thru August 31, 2014.

-At August 31, 2014, the employer's proportion of the net pension liability was .0120075%.
-The change in the employer's proportion of the net pension liability was immaterial and therefore disregarded this year.
+At August 31, 2014 the employer's proportion of the collective net pension liability was .0112716%.
+Since this is the first year of implementation, the District does not have the proportion measured as of August 31, 2013.
+The Notes to the Financial Statements for August 31, 2014 for TRS stated that the change in proportion was immaterial and, therefore, disregarded this year.